patrickbucher/learning-rust/activities.md

 # Activities

-- Working on a prototype for a business application using actix, tera, and reqwest
-    - state:
-        - [x] form processing
-        - [x] static content rendering
-        - [ ] API access
 - Reading _A Common-Sense Guide to Data Structures and Algorithms_ ("CSGDSA")
     - state: chapter 15/20
     - Chapter 16